Spring Triangle: Spica (α Virginis)

-Spica is a binary blue-white star pair that appears as a single point of light from Earth, so it is commonly referred to as a single star.
-The star system is 262 light-years away and has an apparent magnitude of 1.04.
+Spica is a binary blue-white star pair that appears as a single point of light from Earth, and is commonly if incorrectly referred to as a single star.
+The star system is 250 light years away and has an apparent magnitude of 1.04.
 It is the brightest star in the constellation Virgo, and is the 15th brightest star in the night sky.
 The name Spica is derived from a Latin phrase that describes the zodiac sign Virgo as holding an ear of grain, spīca virginis.
 Virgo the Maiden is often represented as a young woman holding this stalk of grain.

-The best times of the year to view this star are during early spring to late summer in the northern hemisphere.
-To easily find this star, locate the Big Dipper and follow the curve of the handle.
-Following this path will first lead you to Arcturus.
+The best times of the year to view this star are during early spring to late summer in the Northern Hemisphere.
+To find this star easily, locate the Big Dipper and follow the curve of its handle.
+This curve will first lead to Arcturus.
 Finally, "drive a spike" directly to Spica.

-Spica is made up of two individual stars, Spica A and Spica B, with radii of 7.40 and 3.64 times the radius of the Sun, respectfully.
-These sizes are large contributors to the brightness of the stars.
-Spica A has a luminosity of 12,100 that of our sun, while Spica B has a luminosity of 1,500.
-Their size also leads to surface temperatures of 22,400 K and 18,500 K, much higher than the Sun.
-The stars have a small distance of only 0.12 AU, and an orbital period of only four days.
-This proximity gives gravity the effect of distorting both stars into being egg-shaped, where the pointed ends face the other star.
+Spica is made up of two individual stars, Spica A and Spica B, with radii of 7.40 and 3.64 times the Sun's, respectively.
+Their sizes contribute greatly to the brightness of the stars.
+Spica A's luminosity is 12,100 times that of the Sun, while Spica B has a luminosity of 1,500.
+Their sizes lead to respective surface temperatures of 22,400 K and 18,500 K, much higher than the Sun.
+They are separated by a distance of only 0.12 AU with an orbital period of only four days.
+This proximity gravitationally distorts each star into an egg shape, with the pointed ends facing each other.